delphian/vagrant-drupal-8/README.md

 Installation script will:

- * Create a virtual box on 33.33.33.68
+ * Create a virtual box on 33.33.33.69
- * Modify hosts file mapping local.cesarsway.com to 33.33.33.68
+ * Modify hosts file mapping local.drupal8.org to 33.33.33.69
  * Create the drupal database.
- * Clone the cesarsway repository into the public_html vbox document root.
- * Import a recent copy of the cesarsway database from acquia.
  * Enable modules: devel, dblog

 #### Usage ####

-After installation script is finished open a browser and navigate to http://local.cesarsway.com (If Chrome is present on Mac OSX the script will attempt to automtically open the browser)
+After installation script is finished open a browser and navigate to http://local.drupal8.org (If Chrome is present on Mac OSX the script will attempt to automtically open the browser)